wejgaard/Holonforth-GUI/README.md

-The Holonforth GUI systems are written in Tcl/Tk.
-A great companion to Forth.
+The Holonforth GUI systems are written in Tcl/Tk - a great companion to Forth.

 ### HolonU
 Universal source code handler and refactoring browser.